mravu/manaswitha-portfolio/README.md

 Testing is crucial for ensuring the reliability of the app.
 This project includes:
 - **Unit Tests**: For testing Vue components and utility functions using **Jest** and **Vue Test Utils**.
-- **End-to-End Tests**: Using **Playwright** to test the user journey and ensure the app works as expected across different devices and browsers.

 ---